gitpaulc/Coding-Samples/README.md

 ## **Mesh Renderer.**

-* Build in mesh_renderer folder.
+* This is a utility for rendering **.obj** files located in the `mesh_renderer` folder.
+* If you are using Mac, `cd` to `graphing_math`.
+  * Run `bash compile_and_run_mesh_renderer.sh` to run the utility.
+By default the utility will prompt you for an obj file.
+The sample file `obj/cube.obj` is included.
 * If you are using Windows...
   * Use CMake to generate a VS project file, a sample is included.
-  * Download `glew` in order to enable function calls like `glGenBuffers` in Windows.
+  * Download [glew](https://sourceforge.net/projects/glew/files/glew/2.1.0/glew-2.1.0-win32.zip/download) in order to enable function calls like `glGenBuffers` in Windows.
-  * This can be found at https://sourceforge.net/projects/glew/files/glew/2.1.0/glew-2.1.0-win32.zip/download
   * Copy the `glew-2.1.0` folder to `Coding-Samples\mesh_renderer\MeshRenderer` or configure CMake to point to the relevant include, lib, and binary paths.
 * Usage: mesh_renderer.exe <path to .obj file>
 * Press E to export the loaded mesh if desired, Q to exit the app.
 * Navigation: Pan Left = J, Pan Right = L, Pan Up = I, Pan Down = K, Zoom In = Z, Zoom Out = Y.
 * Rotation: R = rotate clockwise, T = rotate counter-clockwise.
 W, A, S, and D to rotate the screen.
 * `MeshRenderer.doxy` is a template for generating Doxygen documentation.
 Sample output is generated in the `html` folder.
+The homepage is `index.html`.

 [Back to Table of Contents.](##table-of-contents)